Updated 2026large-breed guide

 Active dogs need durable toys for vigorous play.
 Flirt poles, chuck-it balls, and tug toys help burn energy constructively.

-High-energy breeds like the Akita need dog toys that can keep up with their active lifestyle.
-This does not necessarily mean buying the most expensive option, but it does mean prioritizing durability and quality construction over price.
-Products that work fine for a couch-potato breed will often fall apart under the demands of an active Akita.
+High-energy breeds like the Akita need dog toys that can keep up.
+This doesn't mean buying the most expensive option, but it does mean prioritizing durability over price.
+Products that work fine for a couch-potato breed will fall apart under the demands of an active Akita -- I've watched it happen repeatedly at the shelter.

 Health Concerns That Affect Dog Toy Choice

 The Akita is predisposed to certain health conditions that should directly influence your dog toys choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Hip Dysplasia: